Lys Gomis: Lecce

 On 9 July 2016, he moved outright to Lega Pro side Lecce, with whom he signed a one-year contract.
 He played 11 games for the giallorossi side and then moved to Paganese on 31 January 2017.

-Later years and retirement
+Later years, retirement, return

 In 2021, after almost two years of inactivity following an injury while at Teramo, he confirmed his retirement from active football, while introducing also a new goalkeeping coaching school founded by him.

+He returned to playing in the 2023–24 Serie D season for PDHAE.

 International career

 Gomis was called up by Senegal for a friendly match against Mali on 5 March 2014, ending 1–1.

 Personal life

 Gomis is son of Senegalese immigrants in Italy residing in Cuneo and formally obtained Italian citizenship on 11 July 2012.
 He is of Bissau-Guinean descent through his maternal family.

 He has two younger brothers that are also goalkeepers: Alfred and Maurice, both of whom developed with Torino.